lambdaclass/lambda_ethereum_consensus/docs/concurrency_design.md

 - The store will then notify the child block processor that it can now proceed with its own state transition.

 Note that the persistent store here is a simplified structure.
 Internally, it will contain the fork tree and the cache.
 The fork tree will contain the relationship between blocks (the tree structure), which will enable to get a block’s children without iterating through the DB.

+### Conclusions

+Benefits of this approach:
+- Parallelizes state transitions when different forks appear, and other tasks not related to having multiple forks, like deserialization or decompression of incoming requests.
+- Removes the blocking pipeline. `Pending blocks` won't block while it waits for a state transition to happen.
+The store or beacon chain won't block either.
+Because of this, we can process all of the incoming gossip continuously, and discard the ones that are not valid early, without their validation depending on other blocks being processed.
+This also reduces the size of the processes mailbox.